HesamKorki/Computer-Visiom-Rudimentary/Session 2/README.md

 ## **Training**

-There are a myriad of ways in which you can read and display an image in python.
-However, we will be using a particular way throughout the sessions which is the most readily one.
+There is a myriad of ways in which you can read and display an image in python.
+However, we will be using a particular style throughout the sessions which is the most readily one.

-**_Remember that OpenCv uses BGR system that is B=0, G=1, R=2_**
+**_Remember that OpenCv uses BGR system that is B=0, G=1, R=2._**

 Try practicing these because they are very fundamental:
 - Reading and displaying a grayscale image: